zeljkoobrenovic/grounded-architecture/_posts/2022-09-26-decision-intelligence.md

 Group decision-making offers significant advantages.
 While you might believe you have the best solutions, incorporating diverse perspectives can help cover your blind spots.
 Multiple decision-makers can counterbalance an individual's extreme tendencies and compensate for human limitations like fatigue.

-While group decision-making might sometimes constrain individual creativity, it also **provides safeguards against poor decisions** and **aligns individual motives with the organization's goals** (see the principal-agent problem in the next section).
+While group decision-making might sometimes constrain individual creativity, it also **provides safeguards against poor decisions** and **aligns individual motives with the organization's goals**.
 Having several independent decision-makers can align individual incentives with the organization's needs, addressing this problem.

 However, group decision-making isn't perfect.
 It **increases complexity** as it **requires higher decision-making skills** from each member.
 True **collaboration in decision-making** is more challenging than individual decision-making.
 It also tends to **slow down the decision process**.